SimonLammer/MiniLinux/setup.md

 	```
 	sudo apt-get install openssh-server openssh-client
 	```
-2. Establish a connection between the windows host and the linux guest
+2. Establish a virtual connection between the windows host and the linux guest

 	(screenshots)

-	In windows (via cmder)
+3. Connect via ssh

+	Use the following command (in windows & cmder) to connect:
 	```
 	ssh user@192.168.56.1 -p 4022
 	```